 Has the militarism of the last thirteen years been a ‘rational’ attempt to pursue strategic and economic interests, such as control of resources, markets, supply routes, the elimination of strategic rivals and the boosting of the arms industry, using counterterrorism, WMD and the war on terror as a convenient smokescreen?

-Or is it the consequence of gross stupidity, shortsightedness, bureaucratic inertia, inner-circle groupthink, and shallow and ignorant politicians who respond continually to ephemeral political pressures, lobbying and j’accuse op eds with kneejerk reactions that take no account of the longterm repercussions of their decisions and fail to make contingency plans to prepare for them?
+Or is it the consequence of stupidity, shortsightedness, bureaucratic inertia, inner-circle groupthink, overseen by politicians who respond continually to ephemeral political pressures, lobbying and j’accuse op eds with kneejerk reactions that take no account of the longterm repercussions of their decisions and fail to make contingency plans for them?

-Unless you believe that these outcomes were entirely deliberate and sought-after, then they suggest that our governments do not actually understand the world they are living in or they way it functions; that they have no ability to analyse their mistakes and learn from them; and that they share the same characteristic that one historian once identified in Philip II of Spain, in whom ‘ No experience of the failure of his policy could shake his belief in its essential excellence.’
+Unless you believe that these outcomes were entirely deliberate and sought-after, then they suggest that our governments do not actually understand the world and have no ability to analyse their mistakes or learn from them.
+Instead, they seem to embody the characteristic that one historian once identified in Philip II of Spain, in whom ‘ No experience of the failure of his policy could shake his belief in its essential excellence.’

 According to the New York Times, Obama’s determination to eradicate the IS ‘cancer’ follows ‘harsh criticism for saying two weeks ago that he did not have a strategy for dealing with ISIS in Syria.’
 Now, hey presto! he has one, and to say that it doesn’t look very coherent doesn’t even begin to describe it.

 In Syria, the US plans to bomb Islamic State, an organization that it helped create in order to fight the Assad government, while simultaneously promoting a new organization of ‘moderate rebels’ that will be entirely beholden to the CIA, in order to continue the fight against Assad.